-The data centre powered everything from a digital stage to computer graphics and LED screens from floor to ceiling, all in a warehouse that was as big as a football pitch.
+The data center powered everything from a digital stage to computer graphics and LED screens from floor to ceiling, all in a warehouse that was as big as a football pitch.

-Sargent explains that the data centre needed its own space so it wouldn’t disrupt filming on the digital stage.
+Sargent explains that the data center needed its own space so it wouldn’t disrupt filming on the digital stage.

-“While we designed the project agnostically, Vertiv had a unique ability to meet this make-or-break requirement – audio levels reach just 80 decibels inside the data centre, and 60 decibels outside.”
+“While we designed the project agnostically, Vertiv had a unique ability to meet this make-or-break requirement – audio levels reach just 80 decibels inside the data center, and 60 decibels outside.”

-The entire deployment was managed on schedule within three weeks, and the 24.4KW output kept the data centre output cool at 19°C.
+The entire deployment was managed on schedule within three weeks, and the 24.4KW output kept the data center output cool at 19°C.